Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 where

-MALA is described in Algorithm~\ref{alg:MALA}.
-It generates a Markov chain~$(q^{n})_{n\geqslant0}$ which admits~$\pi$ as invariant measure.
+MALA is summarized in Algorithm~\ref{alg:MALA}.
+It generates a Markov chain~$(q^{n})_{n\geqslant0}$ which is reversible with respect to~$\pi$.

-\paragraph{Square root, divergence, inverse and determinant of the diffusion.} To fully describe MALA using the class of diffusions~\eqref{eq:optimal_diffusion_class}, one needs to compute the square root and the divergence of the diffusion in Step~\ref{step:MALA_1}, and the determinant and the inverse of the diffusion in Step~\ref{step:MALA_2}.
+\paragraph{Square root, divergence, inverse and determinant of the diffusion.} To implement MALA with the diffusions~\eqref{eq:optimal_diffusion_class}, one needs to compute the square root and the divergence of the diffusion in Step~\ref{step:MALA_1}, and the determinant and the inverse of the diffusion in Step~\ref{step:MALA_2}.
 The particular form of the diffusion operator~\eqref{eq:optimal_diffusion_class} is such that these quantities are available analytically without extra computational cost.
 Indeed, it is easily verified that

 As for the divergence, one readily checks that

 where~$\Delta$ is the Laplacian operator.
 Besides, it holds

 where we used~\eqref{eq:P_nabla_xi_relations} for the second equality.
 Therefore, the divergence of the diffusion~\eqref{eq:optimal_diffusion_class} is given by